Disability History Month takes place every November across the UK.

 Purple Socks Day icon

-Purple Sock Day is a national campaign that highlights the importance of recognising and celebrating the achievements of people with disabilities, while encouraging conversations around accessibility, understanding and equality.
+Purple Sock Day is a national campaign that highlights the importance of recognising and celebrating the achievements of people with disabilities.

 Disability History Month events

-Find out about the events taking place across the University for this year's Disability History Month.
+Find out about the events that took place across the University for last year's Disability History Month.

 Disability information for staff and students